atinm/loopers/README.md

 | 2x | Looper Targets | Immediate | Sets the looper to 2x speed |

-① _RecordOverdubPlay is quantized from Record -> Overdub and Overdub -> Play, as well as quantized from Play -> Overdub.
-Similarly, RecordPlayOverdub is quantized from Record -> Play and Overdub -> Play, as well as from Play -> Overdub._
+① _RecordOverdubPlay is quantized from Record -> Overdub and Overdub -> Play, but queued from Play -> Overdub.
+Similarly, RecordPlayOverdub is quantized from Record -> Play and Overdub -> Play, but queued from Play -> Overdub.
+Free Quantization mode also looks at whether Sync Loop is on, and if so, will Quantize to the first loop's start/end._

 #### Engine commands